facelessuser/Rummage/docs/src/markdown/usage.md

 Rummage uses file patterns and folder excludes to filter which files are searched.
 The default is to use wild card patterns modeled after `fnmatch` and `glob`.
 Below is a list of the syntax that is accepted, but not all features are enabled by default.

+If you would prefer regular expression file patterns, please see [Regular Expression File Patterns](#regular-expression-file-patterns).

-- Searches are case insensitive by default, even for Linux/Unix systems.
+- File patterns are case insensitive by default, even for Linux/Unix systems.
+Case sensitivity can be enabled in [Preferences](#search_1).
 - Slashes are generally treated as normal characters, but on windows they will be normalized: `/` will become `\\`.
 There is no need to explicitly use `\\` in patterns on Windows, but if you do, it will be handled.
 - `.` is always matched by `*`, `?`, `[]`, and extended patterns such as `*(...)`.
 Use enable searching hidden files in the [Limit Panel](#limit-panel).